To win construction projects is often difficult. Winning new projects at the right price is harder.

 Indeed sometimes it may not be worth pricing a project if the opposition has a good working relationship with the client, or they have a competitive advantage.
 Don’t waste your time pricing a project you’re probably can’t win.
 Spend time on projects you have a reasonable chance of winning.

-6. Understand your client.
+6. Understand your client

 Do you know what’s important to the client?
-If they are very safety focused, then make sure that safety is highlighted in your price.
+If they are very safety-focused, then make sure that safety is highlighted in your price.

 Show them that safety is important to your company and demonstrate how you will build their project safely.
 Of course, part of understanding the client is to know that they have money for the project and they don’t have a reputation for withholding payments to contractors or engaging in legal disputes – you certainly don’t want to win a project where you might not be paid!

-7. Understand the project.
+7. Understand the project

 This is obvious, yet some contractors don’t always understand the project scope or risks.
 What are the risks?
-Can you complete the project in the time?
+Can you complete the project at the time?
 Visit the project site.
 Read through all documents.

-8. Be Strategic.
+8. Be Strategic

 Is there an alternative construction method?
 How can you make your price cheaper, but not lose money?
 What will make the client select your company over others?
 How can you win the project at the right price?